aurko-nsu/Smily-Calculator/README.md

 Follow the steps to run Emo Cal:

-- Download the project file as zip from github in '\xampp\htdocs' directory of your machine.
+- Download the project file as zip from github in `\xampp\htdocs` directory of your machine.
 Or clone the github repository using Git Bash.
 ```
 https://github.com/aurko-nsu/emo-cal.git
 ```